 Referrals are a critical stage in a patient’s treatment and have significant implications for patients, as well as healthcare providers and payers.
-That said, several referrals are not acted upon on time and patients don’t get the treatment they need within the required time frame.
+Adopting a digital referral management software addresses many challenges efficiently.

 A 2009 research conducted by The Archives of Internal Medicine, reported that as many as 105 million patient visits were transferred to specialist referral.
 However, the study found that only 50% of these referrals resulted in a completed appointment.